jalena-penaligon/DragMe-BE/README.md

 ### Description

 The repository is the Back End infrastructure for a React Native app called Drag Me.
-Drag Me connects drag fans to local drag shows.
+Drag Me connects drag fans to local drag shows and performers.

 ### [Front-End Respository](https://github.com/dragmeturing/DragMe-FE)